 In today’s post: Find a free kindergarten readiness checklist you can use to determine if your child is ready to start school.

 If you have a child heading to kindergarten soon, you may wonder if he or she is ready.
 Does he know all the things the teacher will expect him to?
 She can’t read yet – will she be behind all the other kids?
 Is he ready to be away from home for a half or full day?
 Should we wait one more year before sending her?
+It can be very stressful!

+The truth is, there are some things you probably think your kid needs to know that he doesn’t, and there may be things you haven’t thought about that he should know!
 To help answer any questions you might have about school readiness, I’ve created a free printable kindergarten readiness checklist.
 This school readiness checklist covers both academic skills AND other skills kids should have before starting school: things like standing in a line, being able to zip up a coat, and taking care of all bathroom needs independently.
 At the end of the post you’ll also find kindergarten teachers’ answers to the question: what is the one most important thing parents can do to prepare their child for kindergarten?

-Kindergarten Readiness
+Kindergarten Checklists

 If you google your state and the words “kindergarten readiness checklist” you’ll likely find a long document describing the standards for entering kindergarten in your area.
 Unfortunately, many of those documents are very, very long, and are full of education or government jargon that can be a little hard to understand.
 To create my checklist I reviewed a number of readiness documents from different states around the country and interviewed kindergarten teachers to find out what skills they think are most important for new kindergarteners to have.

-NOTE: I expected school readiness checklists to vary from state to state, but I was surprised to find they are quite consistent (both from the state documents and from teacher’s reports).
-If you work with your child to ensure that she can do most or all of the things on both lists, you’ll know she’ll be ready to head out for her first day at school.
+School readiness guidelines are quite consistent in different areas of the US (both from the state documents and from teacher’s reports).
+If you work with your child to ensure that she can do most or all of the things on both lists, you’ll know she’ll be ready to head out for her first day of school.
+You can download the school readiness checklists (in three different colors) at the end of this post.

 What academic skills should my child have before kindergarten?
 In order to show kindergarten readiness, your child should be able to: